 - ABS constraint: The constraint states that the resultant variable should be equal to the absolute value of the operand variable .
 For example, a solution would be feasible for the constraint .

-- AND constraint: The constraint states that the binary resultant variable should be equal if and only if all of the binary operand variables are equal to .
+- AND constraint: The constraint states that the binary resultant variable should be if and only if all of the binary operand variables are equal to .
 For example, a solution would be feasible for the constraint .
 Note that any involved variables that are not already binary are converted to binary.

 - OR constraint: Similar to an AND constraint, the constraint states that the binary resultant variable should be if and only if at least one of the binary operand variables is equal to .
 Note that any involved variables that are not already binary are converted to binary.

-- NORM constraint: The constraint states that the resultant variable should be equal the vector norm of the operand variables .
+- NORM constraint: The constraint states that the resultant variable should be equal to the vector norm of the operand variables .
 A few options are available: the 0-norm, 1-norm, 2-norm, and infinity-norm.

 - INDICATOR constraints: An indicator constraint states that if the binary indicator variable is equal to in a given solution, where , then the linear constraint has to be satisfied.
 On the other hand, if (i.e., ) then the linear constraint may be violated.
 Note that the sense of the linear constraint can also be or ; refer to this earlier section for a more detailed description of linear constraints.
 Note also that declaring an INDICATOR constraint implicitly declares the indicator variable to be of binary type.